commstools/citools-old.org/content/en/toolkits/start-here/concepts/index.md

 Diligent implementation of standards and careful monitoring of communication outputs.
 {{<alert>}}
 Companies and organizations that are otherwise neutral may appear to not to be if their communication channels become populated with non-neutral messaging.
 This may occur due to an absence of communication standards or lax implementation.
 {{</alert>}}
+A rigorous approach to neutrality does not mean merely implementing standards in one's own channels.
+It also means maintaining a strict firewall between your organization and those that contribute to a polarized or tribalistic information environment.

+Recall, small interactions such as likes, shares, and comments on social media are communication outputs.

 ## Revealed intent
-An objective that is demonstrated or *revealed* by a communication activity, which may be at odds with the communicator's stated mission or purpose.
+The objective that is demonstrated or *revealed* by a communication activity, which may be different from the communicator's stated mission, purpose, or priorities.

 ## Principles
 Conceptually or strategically fundamental statements.